Twerton Park: Future

-On the evening of Tuesday 21st November 2017, approximately 70 people attended an event at Twerton Park to provide initial feedback on the subject of the redevelopment.
-The club stated that the attendees were generally positive on the idea and the impact it could have on the area.
+On the evening of Tuesday 21 November 2017, approximately 70 people attended an event at Twerton Park to provide initial feedback on the subject of the redevelopment.
+Bath City stated that the attendees were generally positive on the idea and the impact it could have on the area.
 Most saw the redevelopment as an opportunity to invest in the area and "create a new community hub and give the club a new lease of life."
-On the 4 March 2019, the club released a CGI animation of the proposed future development.
+On the 4 March 2019, Bath City released a CGI animation of the proposed future development.

-On 2 March 2020, sixteen Twerton-based businesses and Community organisations joined in collaboration to write an open letter to The Bath Chronicle.
-In the letter, they expressed their support for the club’s redevelopment plans.
-Expressing their “pride in their local area” and shared the hope that the club’s application would receive approval from the Bath and North East Somerset council planners.

-However, although over 800 people backed the new proposals, councillors of Bath and North East Somerset Council voiced concerns about living conditions - with some rooms compared to "prison cells" - and the potential negative impact of so many students in a residential area.
+On 2 March 2020, sixteen Twerton-based businesses and community organisations joined in collaboration to write an open letter to The Bath Chronicle.
+In the letter, they expressed their support for the club's redevelopment plans and shared the hope that Bath City's application would receive approval from the Bath and North East Somerset council planners.
+Although over 800 people backed the new proposals, councillors of BANES voiced concerns about living conditions - with some rooms compared to "prison cells" - and the potential negative impacts of such a high student influx in a residential area.

 Other council members shared concerns about the student accommodation raised by planning officers, stating the scale of the seven-storey block was “excessive, visually intrusive and over-dominant”.
 They further added; “due to the poor outlook, quantity and quality of amenity spaces, room sizes and layouts”, would create a poor quality and “oppressive living environment” for future occupiers of the accommodation.
 Twerton councillor Sarah Moore had objected to the plans, saying she considered them to be “overdevelopment with insufficient space to provide adequate housing facilities for the numbers and types of properties proposed”.
-Thus, on 10 March, 2020, the plans were rejected.
+Thus, on 10 March 2020, the plans were rejected.

 Records

-The highest attendance recorded at Twerton Park is 18,020 for an FA Cup third round match between Bath City and Brighton & Hove Albion on 9 January January 1960.
-The record league attendance was 17,000 vs Aston Villa, in the Football League North on 14 April 1944.
-The highest recorded average attendance at Twerton Park over a League season is 4,940, set in the 1959–60 season.
-The lowest average attendance at Twerton Park Park came in the 2014–15 when an average of just 500 spectators watched each match.
+The highest attendance recorded at Twerton Park is 18,020 for an FA Cup third round tie between Bath City and Brighton & Hove Albion on 9 January January 1960.
+The record league attendance was 17,000 set between Bath City and Aston Villa, in the Football League North on 14 April 1944.
+The record highest average attendance at Twerton Park was in the 1989–90 season, when an average of 6,202 watched Bristol Rovers play in the Third Division.
+The record lowest average attendance at the ground came in the 2014–15 season when an average of just 500 spectators watched Bath City play each match.